 Hmm, seems like cayenne could be appropriately classified as a superfood.
 I actually add cayenne pepper or chili powder to a fair amount of my smoothies and encourage you to play with it and other spices and herbs.

-Simply adjust the amount of cayenne pepper you add based on how hot you like it.
-Enjoy :)
+Adjust the amount of cayenne pepper you add based on how hot you like it.
+Enjoy!

 Red Hot Fruit Smoothie Recipe

 - 1/2 cup fresh or frozen strawberries

 - 1 tablespoon honey (can substitute stevia or maple syrup)

 - 1/2 cup fresh or frozen mango chunks

 - 1 tablespoon maca